 Here's a visual 360º representation of the cardioid polar pattern.
 The further out the pattern line is, the more sensitive the mic is, ideally (on-axis/0º is at 12 o'clock):

 Its directionality makes it sensitive where it points, less sensitive to its sides, and least sensitive to sounds from its rear.
 This is why we point cardioid microphones in the direction in which we want them to capture.

 For a full description of the cardioid pattern, check out my article What Is A Cardioid Microphone?
 (Polar Pattern + Mic Examples).

 Holding the cardioid microphone by its head or grille will block the rear ports of the capsule.
 With the rear ports blocked, sound pressure variance happens at the front side of the diaphragm only.

 To learn more about microphone grilles, check out my article What Are Microphone Grilles And Why Are They Important?

-This effectively turns the directional cardioid polar pattern to an omnidirectional pattern.
-In other words, holding the microphone by its head will make it equally sensitive from all directions.
+This effectively turns the directional cardioid polar pattern into an omnidirectional pattern.
+In other words, holding the microphone by its head will make it equally sensitive in all directions.

-Here’s a visual representation of the omnidirectional polar pattern.
-Notice how the pattern line maintain a consistent radius around the entire circle/sphere:
+Here's a visual representation of the omnidirectional polar pattern.
+Notice how the pattern line maintains a consistent radius around the entire circle/sphere: